Porto Polytechnic Institute, College of Education, 19-20 May, 2018

 - Salwa Castelo-Branco, president of INET-md, Faculty of Human and Social Sciences – NOVA Lisboa

 Registration fee for the entire event (including coffee brakes, and two lunches) will be €80.

 Call for participants:

-Expressions of interest should be sent by email to Graça Mota (firstname.lastname@example.org), no later than 15 January, 2018.
+Expressions of interest should be sent by email to Graça Mota (firstname.lastname@example.org), no later than 31 January, 2018 (deadline was extended, from 15.1 to 31.1).
 This should include name, institutional affiliation, current professional role(s) and a 250 word statement of relevant professional experience and background (why you wish to attend this symposium).

 Those wishing to make a presentation should additionally include a title and a 200 word abstract.

 Participants are encouraged to organize panel sessions that make a distinctive and creative contribution to the Symposium.
 In that case the maximum time allowed will be 90 minutes, consisting of up to six 10-minute presentations and a 30-minute discussion.
 One of the speakers should be nominated as a convenor, who will make the submission on behalf of the other speakers, including a 250-word description of the rationale and content of the panel session and a 200 word Abstract for each participant’s presentation.

 Participants experiencing financial hardship may be eligible for a limited number of SEMPRE bursaries to cover travel and accommodation expenses, and should indicate their interest in such support along with their expression of interest.